kingluddite/web-dev-notes/frontend/js/dom/02-more-dom-stuff.md

 ![add item button](https://i.imgur.com/5HjUHhT.png)

+## View in browser
-* view in browser and under `ADD ITEM` section, add an item in the input box and click the `Add` button.
-You will see that something happens and we can tell that stuff has been appended to our document but it doesn't look pretty.
+Under `ADD ITEM` section, add an item in the input box and click the `Add` button.

+* You will see that something happens and we can tell that stuff has been appended to our document but it doesn't look pretty.
-If you view the DOM elements we added in the browser console you will see something like this
+* If you view the DOM elements we added in the browser console you will see something like this:

 ![dom elements created](https://i.imgur.com/53ftBGT.png)